How is the course run?

 What form do these further studies take?

-The basic format of a group discussion remains unchanged.
+The basic format of a group discussion with practical exercises remains unchanged.

 The first five terms examine the subjects broadly covered in the introductory course in more detail, exploring further ways to make the study practical.

 In Part 5 students are offered a traditional method of Mantra-based meditation from the Advaita philosophical tradition.
 Then the study increasingly turns to a deeper understanding of the philosophy of Advaita.
-Those who take up mantra-based meditation would move into our New Meditators Group where they would study our Parts 6 - 12.
+Those who take up mantra-based meditation would move into our New Meditators Group where they would study our Parts 6 - 9 and then on to the Harmony Group studying Parts 10 - 13.
+Both these groups work on the same carousel method.
 Those who dont wish to meditate could continue studying in the Foundation Group for as long as they wish.
 Each term has the capacity to add something of real value to those whose interest persists.

 What is ‘Advaita’?